clojurists-together/clojuriststogether.org/content/news/2020/june-2020-monthly-update.md

 until then and see if that improves things.

-As it stands right now, I've updated to the latest Ring which has a fairly recent version of Jetty and this should reduce colissions for the time being.
+As it stands right now, I've updated to the latest Ring which has a fairly recent version of Jetty and this should reduce collisions for the time being.

 #### HTTPS support

-The look at the Jetty conflict problem drew me to consider the neccesity of using websockets, and considering if http long polling could work.
+The look at the Jetty conflict problem drew me to consider the necessity of using websockets, and considering if http long polling could work.

 The figwheel-main long polling support works really well, but it